Uizard Screenshot: Convert screenshots to editable mockups with AI

 🖊️

 The Uizard behind the magic, Mariana Oliveira Prazeres: Hey!
 I’m Mariana and I have a background in applied mathematics.
 In 2017, I started working with neural networks for deep learning, aka AI, which led to my first full-time role as an AI engineer with Uizard.
-During my time at Uizard, I worked as the lead Research Engineer for Uizard Screenshot (screenshot to editable mockup), and I also improved Uizard’s Theme Generator.
+During my time at Uizard, I worked as the lead Research Engineer for Uizard Screenshot (screenshot to mockup), and I also improved Uizard’s Theme Generator.
 Outside work, I like learning languages, traveling, and doing 1000-piece puzzles.

 1. Sign up to Uizard for free